DayneSorvisto/mlops-lifecycle-toolkit/README.md

 inside the infrastructure folder (there's a end-to-end pipeline with experiment tracking set-up) there's also numerous other data connectors and utilities (for example evaluating model fairness) for working with many of the open-source components in the below list.

-A step-by-step approach to building the toolkit is given in my book [*MLOps Lifecycle Toolkit*](https://link.springer.com/book/10.1007/978-1-4842-9642-4) (Apress, 2023) where many tools in this list are added chapter by chapter.
+A step-by-step approach to building the toolkit is given in my book [*MLOps Lifecycle Toolkit*](https://link.springer.com/book/10.1007/978-1-4842-9642-4) (Apress, 2023) where many tools in this list are added chapter by chapter and covers many of the tools in this list (feel free to contribute more as this is a dynamic list):

 ## MLOps Tools: